boschrexroth/ctrlx-automation-sdk/doc/package-assets.md

 * sidebar: An array of items to be integrated into the main menu
 * settings: An array of items to be integrated into the settings menu
-* system: An array of items to be integrated into the system menu
 * overview: An array of items to be integrated into the app overview

 An item is defined as an object with the following elements: